 To melt chocolate on stovetop, put white chocolate in double boiler (or saucepan over saucepan) over simmering water.

 Line baking sheet with wax paper or parchment paper.
 Once chocolate has melted, add 4 drops of yellow gel food color and 4 drops of red food gel color and stir well until thoroughly blended into chocolate.

 Holding strawberry by green leaves, dip it into chocolate swirling the strawberry until coated.
 Coat about 3/4 of the way up the strawberry leaving some strawberry showing.
 Shake off excess chocolate and place on prepared baking sheet to set.

 After dipping strawberries, take remaining chocolate and gently reheat until fully melted again.
 Prepare pastry bag fitted with piping tip and fill bag with remaining chocolate.
 With berries lying on baking sheet, start at tip of each berry and pipe lines half way across strawberry, alternating starting from left, then right until up to chocolate line below the calyx (strawberry stem).
 Repeat with remaining berries.
 If you don't have a pastry bag, you can dip fork into the melted chocolate and drizzle the lines on--or you can use a ziploc with corner cut out.

 Place decorated strawberries in refrigerator until chocolate is firm.

 Before serving, remove plastic wrap from pudding and sprinkle tops of each pudding with cookie crumbs.

-Once finished add the chocolate covered strawberry to the center.
+Once finished, add chocolate covered strawberry to center.
 Serve immediately.